 If you are interested in influencing international affairs, you may want to join in on improving the internationality of our community and our university.
 You do not have to be an expert, interest will take you far!
 When this guide comes out, you will get the most current information on different advocacy channels from the international organisers of the Student Union’s board.
 You can find the Board’s contact information on TREY’s website!
 If you want to participate at a lower threshold, you can subscribe to the mailing list meant for everyone interested in international affairs.
 Information regarding email lists can be found on TREY’s website.

 You can also promote international affairs by applying to be the international affairs organiser in a student association.
-International affairs organisers operate within their associations but also meet regularly with the Student Union’s international affairs organiser, which gives you an opportunity to promote international affairs!
+International affairs organisers operate within their associations but they also do cooperation with TREY’s international affairs sector.
 In some associations, you don’t need to know Finnish to be an international affairs organiser, so you may want to ask about this directly from the association.